priyak-27/flask-app-deployment-with-terraform-on-aws/README.md

 3. **Public SSH Key** - A public SSH key to access the EC2 instance.
 Make sure the corresponding private key is stored locally.

 ## Steps to Execute
-step 1: **SSH pair** - first, create your SSH key pair on the local machine. you can save it in the default location or a specific location.
+1. **SSH pair** - first, create your SSH key pair on the local machine. you can save it in the default location or a specific location.
 In this project, I have stored it in the default location.
-If you are saving it in a specific location, please make changes in 'main.tf' and add the right path to your file. step 2: **folder** - make sure your 'app.py' and 'main.tf' are in the same folder. step 3: run **terraform init** to initiate your backend.
-Then run **terraform plan** to verify the changes to your infrastructure. step 4: Then run **terraform apply** to apply changes to your infrastructure. once your flask operation starts you can browse http://public_ip_of_your_instance . to stop the application press **ctrl+c** step 5: once testing is done please run **terraform destroy** to destroy the testing environment that you created above.
+If you are saving it in a specific location, please make changes in 'main.tf' and add the right path to your file.
+2. **folder** - make sure your 'app.py' and 'main.tf' are in the same folder.
+3. run **terraform init** to initiate your backend.
+Then run **terraform plan** to verify the changes to your infrastructure.
+4. Then run **terraform apply** to apply changes to your infrastructure. once your flask operation starts you can browse http://public_ip_of_your_instance . to stop the application press **ctrl+c**
+5. once testing is done please run **terraform destroy** to destroy the testing environment that you created above.